TYPO3incubator/surfcamp-team-wavemailer/README.md

 3. In the page properties under Appearance, select the "Wave Mailer Newsletter Layout" backend layout.
 This restricts the available content elements to the newsletter-specific content elements.
 These content elements are optimized for emails.
 4. Add content elements to the page.

+## Double-Opt-In

+Double Opt-In Handlin
+The Double Opt In is responsible for validating a subscribers email address by verifying a unique hash sent via email

+How it works
+The controller resides in the namespace php:Beffp\WaveMailer\Controller.
+It uses the php ‘SubscriberRepository‘ to find and upate the subscriber
+Code Block:
+Public function confirmAction(string $hash){
+ 	//logic to confirm the user
+}

+Main Logic
+1. Validation: Checks if the provided php:$hash is not empty
+2. Identification: Finds a subscriber by the property php: doubleOptIn Token
+3. Activation: Sets php doubleOptIn to php true and persists the change

+View Assignment
+The Controller assigns a translation key tot he variable html:{message}
+‘doubleOptIn.userNotFound‘: Ift he hash does not match any subscriber.
+‘doubleOptIn.confirmed‘: On successful activation